unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 we can see how the rise and fall of total statewide employee compensation corresponds to other metrics.
 For example, does the rise or fall of total statewide employee compensation correspond to a rise or fall of the gross number of employees in the state, or is there another factor at play?
 With a decrease in total statewide employee compensation, will unemployment rates and benefits rise as a result?
 To look into these questions, let us navigate to [https://data.iowa.gov](https://data.iowa.gov/).
-This site contains publicly available information pertaining to Iowa for fields such as the economy, education, health, and the environment, among many more fields.
+This site contains publicly available information pertaining to Iowa for fields such as the economy, education, health, and the environment, among many more.
 Let us begin by finding a dataset which provides information on the gross number of employees working in the state.

 1. Navigate to [https://data.iowa.gov](https://data.iowa.gov).
 2. On the home page, select the **Employment** tab.